Select Page

 Weekly Check-ins

-Check-ins occur every week*, and alternate between the Program Coordinator and Student Mentors.
-During the checkin the Coordinator or Mentor looks at social/emotional well-being, individual progress, social engagements, utilization of campus resources and setting goals/areas for improvement.
+Check-ins are with the Coordinator and Student Mentors (on alternating weeks).
+During this time, staff will check in with students to monitor social/emotional well-being, individual progress, social engagements, utilization of campus resources, and setting goals/areas of improvement.

-The Mystic Cohort attends a weekly social event together each week.
-In Year 2 and beyond, students can swap out a Cohort event with an event of their choosing.
+The cohort will attend a weekly social event together each week.
+During Year 2 and beyond, students can swap out a cohort event with an event of their choosing.

-The Mystic Cohort participates in a Mystic-specific program or outing once a month.
+The cohort will participate in a SAILS-specific program or outing once a month.

-Students will attend lunch or dinner once a week with members of the Mystic team (Coordinator or Mentors).
+Students will attend lunch or dinner once a week as a cohort with a member of the SAILS team (Coordinator or Student Mentors).

 Workshops

-Seven workshops are offered per semester (Year 1).
-Students attend approximately 1 workshop every 2 weeks* covering topics related to the core competencies.
+Seven workshops are held per semester* (Year 1), for approximately 1 workshop biweekly covering topics related to the core competencies.

 NOTES: